Skip to main content

 disable_report: false

-2. Below is a sample script to login with OBSERVER access with enable report.
+2. Below is a sample script to login with READ_WRITE access with enable report.

 authority: USER